finic-ai/finic/sidekick-client/psychic-link/README.md

-# getsidekick
+# Psychic Link

-`getsidekick` is a React library that provides a hook for easy authentication with popular SaaS applications such as Notion, Google Drive, and more.
+`@psychicdev/link` is a React library that provides a hook for easy authentication with popular SaaS applications such as Notion, Google Drive, and more.
+Find us at https://psychic.dev

 ## Table of Contents